 Bone atrophy in the jaw can be caused by several oral and medical conditions such as gum disease, tooth loss, bruxism, etc. If left untreated, this oral condition may affect other aspects of your oral and overall health and result in issues like distortion of the facial features, loosening of the remaining teeth, and a range of other concerns.

 Tooth replacement procedure and dental bone graft are the most common treatment for tooth loss bone loss.
 Are you concerned about potential tooth loss bone loss in your jaw?
 Consult your dentist right away.
-Your dentist would recommend highly recommended bone loss treatment for you.
+Your dentist office near me would recommend highly recommended bone loss treatment for you.

 Signs and Symptoms of Dental Bone Loss

 There is a high tendency that patients with either missing teeth or periodontal disease would experience bone loss in their jaw.
 Generally, bone loss is a gradual process and may not be noticed immediately.
 That is, the signs and symptoms of bone loss are not usually conspicuous.

-However, the most effective way to know if you have bone loss is to visit your dentist who will use cone beam imaging and x-rays to determine if you need bone loss treatment.
+However, the most effective way to know if you have bone loss is to visit your dentist near me who will use cone beam imaging and x-rays to determine if you need bone loss treatment.